geoffcorey/geoffcorey.github.io/_posts/2015-12-29-rethinking-my-linux-setup.md

 **UPDATE 01/03/16:** [Master Password](http://masterpasswordapp.com/) is buggy.
 Tried the compile the CLI and tried the Java version.
 CLI cannot compile and zero instructions on what is required.
 The Java GUI client crashes when adding a web site.
 So I will stay with my [current setup](http://www.geoffcorey.com/2015/12/secure-cross-platform-password-management/).

 **UPDATE 01/31/16:** Been using my old setup <a href="http://www.passwordstore.org" target="_blank">pass: the standard unix password manager</a> along side with <a href="https://spideroak.com/solutions/encryptr" target="_blank">Encryptr</a>.
 Both are open-source and work on multiple platforms.
 Encryptr is a lot easier to setup then Pass.
 Only thing missing from Encryptr is a command-line tool but that is not a deal breaker.

+**UPDATE 10/25/16:** Going back to [Master Password](http://masterpasswordapp.com/) using web app and Android for most passwords.
+Others will still be Encryptr

 I think I&#8217;m going back to Firefox.
 Chrome has crashed a few too many times due to some race condition.
 I suppose I could use Firefox bookmarks and sync across platforms that way.
 In general I have been backing off on Google tools.
 GMail/Inbox/Google Now has me a bit freaked out.
 Been using [Signal](https://whispersystems.org/) more then Hangouts recently and I got into the desktop beta as well for Signal.
 [DuckDuckGo](https://duckduckgo.com/) instead of Google Search but sometimes I drop back.
 I still think Google generates better results, especially when I time box the results.
 Still learning all the DuckDuckGo [!Bangs](https://duckduckgo.com/bang) and I can see the DuckDuckGo advantages.